chikko80/OSX-CTF-Ready/README.md

 string_finder | misc
 hydra_builder | misc

 **john** (John The Ripper): by default john is installed via homebrew.
 Therefore only the john binary is installed and not the jumbo pack.
 So tools like zip2john or ssh2john are missing.
 Furthermore the "brew-john" binary **does not support** multithreading via OpenMP.
-To install John with OpenMP support, read my blog post: TBA
+To install John with OpenMP support, read my blog post: https://medium.com/@seitzmanuel/how-to-compile-john-the-ripper-on-mac-osx-with-openmp-support-multicore-big-sur-a60cad850b7d
 Dont forget to comment john out in the sh file if you are going to install it from source.